 - Submit a Projectionist Request Form at least three weeks before the event

 - Provide any necessary event staff (including ushers)

 - Acknowledge the Yale Film Archive as a co-presenter at the event and in all material in which presenters are named

-- Commit to the screening being as open as possible, within the limits of the COVID-19 guidelines (Yale Film Archive prints cannot be used for private events)
+- Commit to the screening being as open as possible (Yale Film Archive prints cannot be used for private events)

 - Commit to the screening being free for attendees (Yale Film Archive prints cannot be used for fundraisers or events with an admission fee)